1.1. Self-consistent calculation

 rhofinal = f['rho']['final'].value

-I first create an HDF5 object using h5py.File
+I first create an HDF5 object using h5py.File; MATLAB structures are

 the structure.
 The result is found in the value attribute.